 Figure 5.
 Comparison of elemental analysis results of the herbaceous feedstock (switchgrass), the bio-oil produced with hot-vapor filtration, and the upgraded oil.
 Carbon, hydrogen, and oxygen content did not change much after fast pyrolysis of biomass, however, oxygen content decreased significantly and hydrogen content increased after bio-oil hydrotreating.

+Figure 6.
+Comparison of oil yield, carbon efficiency, and some properties of bio-oil from hot-vapor filtered and non-filtered pyrolysis.
+This demonstrates the impact of hot gas filtration of pyrolysis vapors prior to condensation.
+Hot gas filtration eliminates inorganic residues but it also affects pyrolysis oil yield [3-LM] and oil properties such as oil oxygen content.

+Figure 7.
+Comparison of hydrotreating results of bio-oils from hot-vapor filtered and non-filtered pyrolysis.
+Hot-vapor filtered bio-oil leads to a slightly higher water-to-fuel ratio and the properties of upgraded fuel for the two bio-oils are very similar.
+The major difference between hydrotreating of the two pyrolysis oils is that the catalyst bed of hot-vapor-filtered bio-oil showed much less deposition of minerals.

 Table 1.
 Yields of major pyrolysis products (bio-oil, char, and gas) and mass balance closures for pyrolysis of an herbaceous feedstock (switchgrass) with and without hot-vapor filtration